AtelierArith/gomalish/README.md

 root@gomagoma99:/work/deps# make
 ```

 You'll find `work/deps/build/lib/libgomalish.so`.
-Our repository gomalish provides C++ co des that wrap monolish API.
+Our repository gomalish provides C++ codes that wrap monolish API.
 See `deps/monolish_<xxxx>.cpp` and `deps/monoish_module.hpp` to learn more.
 Your contribution is welcome.
 If you modified these C++ codes, please re-run `make -C /work/deps` again.

 - Let's call monolish API from Julia!
 Lots of examples are stored in `/work/tests/runtests.jl`.
 The following command will run the tests for our package `Gomalish.jl`.